-Interest is calculated separately for each type of balance you have on the credit card - purchases, balance transfers, and cash advances.
+Interest is calculated separately for each type of balance you have on the credit card, including purchases, balance transfers, and cash advances.
 Promotional APRs and their expiration will be listed in this section.

 Your billing statement must include a running total of the interest and fees you've paid this year on your account.
-You can reduce the amount of interest you're paying by either negotiating a lower interest rate (may be difficult to do) or by paying your balance faster.
+You can reduce the amount of interest you're paying by either negotiating a lower interest rate, which may be difficult to do or by paying your balance faster.
 Some fees you can't avoid, like an annual fee, but other fees, late fees and cash advance fees are easy to escape.